 Examples of expected types of activities are listed; the selection of activities will vary from year to year and not all activities in each category would necessarily be done in any one year.
 The statement in each shaded heading summarises the general expectations for contributions in each category.
+A research-focused academic will not be expected to demonstrate the same spread and depth of activities in Education as an Education-focused academic.
+Vice versa, an Education-focused academic will not be expected to demonstrate the same spread and depth of activities in Knowledge Generation as a research-focused academic.
+Job descriptions will set out the expected balance between Knowledge Generation and Education.

-Knowledge generation: Independent researcher with excellent contributions, supporting less experienced researchers and with growing leadership skills
+Knowledge generation: Independent academic with excellent knowledge generation contributions, supporting less experienced colleagues and with growing leadership skills